BERWICK RIDING THE BOUNDS

 PEEBLES BELTANE WEEK

-Peebles Riding of the Marches 2019 is on Wednesday 19 June and Beltane Week is from 16 to 22 June 2019.
+Peebles Riding of the Marches is associated with the town's Beltane Week and will take place Sun 20 to Sat 26 June 2021.
 To celebrate Queen Victoria‘s Diamond Jubilee in 1897 the burgh revived the old ceremony of riding the marches, linking it with the Beltane Fair (Beltane signifies the fire of Bell or Baal and originates from the pagan Celtic festival).

 The Riding of the Marches follows the installation of the Cornet on Wednesday evening and culminates with a ceremony at Neidpath Castle; the evening ends with the dancing of the Cornet‘s Reel in the High Street.
 After an early morning ride out on Saturday, Festival Day includes the crowning of the Beltane Queen (a primary school pupil), followed by a grand procession around the town.